 Oliver Knott at The Green Machine

-The above video, at just over 30 minutes long is a condensed version of the day.
+The video has been split into 4 parts and is available via our YouTube channel.
+At just over 30 minutes long is a condensed version of the day.
 The actual demonstration lasted about 6 hours, so this is no real substitute for the experience of being there on the day, but it should prove useful and interesting for many aquascaping hobbyists and professionals.

 Photographs by Stu Worrall.